valentedev/go_http_server/readme.md

 }
 ```

 The client.limiter has a method `Allow()` that returns a bool that will control the request by releasing the request or returning a 429 error.

 **Panic recover**

 We create a middleware that check if there is a `panic` by using the built in `recover()` that will release the request to the next handler or throw an 500 error.

+**Database Connection**

+You will find a github Branch called `with_db` with the implementation of a DB connection.
+On folder database, there is a Dockerfile that runs a Postgres server and a readme file of how to create the image and run the container.

+In the root folder you will find a Migrations folder that can be used with the Migrate commands found in the Makefile.

 Check the code on [go_http_server](https://github.com/valentedev/go_http_server) Github repository.